misha-mg/cover-letter-extension/README.md

 ## 📄 License

 This project is for personal use.
-Please ensure you comply with OpenAI's terms of service when using their API.
+Please ensure you comply with OpenRouter and model-provider terms of service when using their APIs.

 ## 🙏 Acknowledgments

 - Built with Chrome Extension Manifest V3
-- Powered by OpenAI GPT models
+- Powered by OpenRouter (accessing OpenAI models)
 - UI inspired by modern design principles

 ---

-**Note**: This extension requires an active OpenAI API subscription.
-API usage costs apply based on your model choice and usage volume.
+**Note**: This extension requires an active OpenRouter API key.
+Usage costs apply based on your chosen model and provider settings in OpenRouter.